-Many of our affiliated faculty advise graduate students in humanitarian-engineering related projects and a number of the HEST courses are open to both undergraduate and graduate students.
+Many of our affiliated faculty advise our graduate students in humanitarian-engineering related projects and a number of the HEST courses are open to both undergraduate and graduate students.
 Look for the 500-level versions.
-The Peace Corps recently cancelled the Peace Corps Master's International Program writ large, and our last cohort of Peace Corps Master’s International (PCMI) program students is starting this Fall.
+The Peace Corps recently cancelled the Peace Corps Master's International Program writ large, and our last cohort of Peace Corps Master’s International (PCMI) program students bagan in Fall 2017.
 We do, however, strongly encourage returned Peace Corps volunteers or students with a strong commitment to community engagement to consider our graduate programs.

 Graduate students from disciplines across campus can participate in the humanitarian engineering program by pursuing research with affiliated faculty, enrolling in HEST courses, and taking advantage of dedicated fellowship (Evans Fellowship) and co-curricular opportunities such as seminar speakers or workshops.